ryanbates1990/dnd/Nightmare and the Nexus/Slygarten/Atrani.md

 ## The Grand Atrium

 At the heart of the Atrani District stands The Grand Atrium, a majestic structure that serves as a venue for high-profile gatherings and galas.
 The exterior is characterized by grand archways, intricate stained glass windows, and a towering dome.
 Elaborate carvings and gold leaf details embellish the facade, creating an air of opulence and refinement.

+# Locations

+## A1 - The Pelican

+Sophisticated, yet cozy, and warmly lit.
+The bar boasts a collection of nautical decor, including a crystal chandelier in the shape of a ship's wheel.
+The Bar has much wine and cocktails to choose from.
+The barmaid is dressed in what looks like 'formal' seafarring apparel (white puffy shirt, black pants).
+The patrons are nicely dressed, predominantly men, and are mostly engaged in quite conversation, a few puffing on pipes

+- Barmaid's name is 'Roxanne'
+- names on hand: 'Albert, Horas, Seamus (dwarf)